 Aspirin contains salicylic acid just like many medicated anti-dandruff shampoos.
 Salicylic acid helps get rid of the scaly skin and loosens flakes so that they can be removed easily.
 Crush two aspirins to a fine powder and add it to your regular shampoo that you use each time you wash your hair.
 Leave this mixture on your hair for five minutes, then rinse well and wash again with plain shampoo.

 Tea tree oil really improves the quality of your hair and helps reduce dandruff.
 You can apply it directly on your scalp and let it soak for about 5 minutes.
 Then rinse it off and wash your hair with a mild shampoo.
 You can also add tea tree oil to your shampoo and apply the mixture to your hair.
 The results will be equally good.
+If you think tea tree oil is not suitable or you dont like tea tree oil, so you can try these anti dandruff hair oil products.

 Baking soda works wonders on hair.
 It can be applied as it is or if that’s too much, you can even mix it up with another product.
 It reduces overactive fungi that can cause dandruff.
 Just wet your hair and apply a handful of baking soda vigorously into your scalp.
 Rinse it after ten minutes.
 You don't have to shampoo your hair immediately after you rinse your hair.
 Initially, you may feel that your scalp is a little dry but eventually, it will leave your hair smoother and reduce dandruff.